pquline/ft_portal/README.md

 # ft_portal

-A web application for visualizing student statistics from the 42 API, including evaluations data.
+A web application for visualizing student data from the 42 API, including evaluations data.

 ## ✨ Features